 But how do you update the firmware?

-According to the Sirui website, carbon fiber, ceramic coating, and aluminum alloy are the materials used.
-In fact, when the lenses arrived, they were very cold to the touch, which gave them a premium feel.
+According to the Sirui website, carbon fiber, ceramic coating, and aluminum alloy are used.
+When the lenses arrived, they were very cold to the touch, which gave them a premium feel.

 We also encountered another strange phenomenon.
 The lens back cap on one of the lenses, in our case the 33mm, is slightly wobbly.